-Specialist training and support ensures each mentor is confident in their knowledge of the Early Career Framework and develops their mentoring skills so that the ECTs they work with get the very best from the Programme.
+Specialist training and support ensures each mentor is confident in their knowledge of the Early Career Framework and develops their mentoring skills so that the ECTs they work with get the very best from the programme.
 Mentors are the primary source of support and challenge to ECTs, with the critical task of guiding novice teachers through the tricky first two years in the profession.

 We place mentors at the heart of our programme.
 For us, it is crucial that mentors benefit from the best professional development themselves, so that they can support their ECTs effectively and so that they are rewarded for the invaluable work they do for the sector.

-As well as face-to-face and virtual sessions to develop knowledge and skills in mentoring (aligned to the DfE Mentor Standards), access to extensive guidance and support resources on the ECF and full evidence base, a new induction package has been developed, covering core content and ensuring new and non-standard mentors can access foundational information and professional development immediately and consistently.
+Provision includes face-to-face and virtual sessions to develop knowledge and skills in mentoring (aligned to the DfE Mentor Standards), access to extensive guidance and support resources on the ECF and full evidence base, and an induction package for mentors.
+This induction supports in covering core content, ensuring that all mentors can access foundational information and professional development immediately and consistently.

-As part of the induction package, to supplement the reading and reflection and to encourage mentors to engage critically with the evidence base, we have also added Year 1 podcasts for each Block for mentors to access which pull out key ideas from research, offering examples, anecdotes and reflection questions so that mentors can listen on the go.
+As part of the induction package, to supplement the reading and reflection and to encourage mentors to engage critically with the evidence base, we have also added Year I podcasts for each Block for mentors to access which pull out key ideas from research, offering examples, anecdotes and reflection questions so that mentors can listen on the go.
+The induction package also includes an introduction to the online platform, ECPDP, ECF and instructional coaching.

-'The lead provider has developed a comprehensive training programme for mentors which provides a range of useful materials and prompts to support discussion and mentoring sessions.
-Mentors understand their roles and responsibilities, including supporting ECTs by exemplifying by subject, phase and/or setting.'
-(Ofsted, March 2023)
+"The lead provider has developed a comprehensive training programme for mentors which provides a range of useful materials and prompts to support discussion and mentoring sessions.
+Mentors understand their roles and responsibilities, including supporting ECTs by exemplifying by subject, phase and/or setting" (Ofsted, March 2023)

-1 Programme snapshot
+1. Programme snapshot